vguetler/vguetler.github.io/index.md

 hide_footer: true

 ---
-I am a PhD candidate in Sociology aspiring to be a computational social scientist merging social science, statistics and computer science tools and techniques to analyze behaviors and society’s problems.
+I am a PhD candidate in Sociology aspiring to be a computational social scientist and data scientist.
+My research focuses on merging social science, statistics and computer science tools and techniques to analyze cybercrime, cyberterrorist, social networks and behaviors and social implications of technologies.

+My dissertation research focuses on the application of novel computational text analysis of terrorists content and networks on the dark web.

+I am a Carpentries Instructor <https://carpentries.org/instructors/>

 <a class="twitter-timeline" data-width="300" data-height="500" href="https://twitter.com/Vivfiona?ref_src=twsrc%5Etfw">Tweets by Vivfiona</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>